TRANSFORM YOUR PASSION FOR THEATRE INTO A LEGACY GIFT

 For more information on this type of charitable giving and how it might benefit you, your loved ones, and the Alley Theatre, please contact Mary Kay Wittrock, Director of Planned Giving, at email@example.com or 713.315.3378.

-2. Maximize Your IRA – a publication that describes the various types of IRAs and the many planning possibilities available to IRA participants.
+2. Maximize Your IRA – a publication that describes the various types of IRAs why an IRA could be your best planned giving vehicle for making a bequest gift.
 Available by mail and e-mail.

 3. Techniques for Planning a Successful Will – an overall guide on planning a will that includes a checklist of information needed in preparation for your first meeting with your attorney.
 Available by mail and e-mail.